Ehanlion/mist_obsidian/0. Items & Things/Arcane/Wand of Aquafire.md

 **Description.**

-*Requires attunement by a spellcaster.*
+*Requires attunement by a spellcaster.* Uncommon

 **Properties.**
 - This wand has 5 charges.